How to Make a Work Schedule (+ Work Schedule Templates)

 What’s a work schedule?

-• Responsibilities during the time period covered by the schedule
+• Responsibilities during the time period covered by the schedule, and

-The process of creating a schedule is referred to as scheduling and is usually carried out by a company manager.
+Creating a schedule for work is referred to as scheduling and is usually carried out by a manager.
 Many types of businesses require schedules, including:

 Why is work scheduling important?

-When you think of work schedules, it’s easy to come up with dozens of reasons why they’re important right off the top of your head.
+When you think of work schedules, it’s easy to come up with dozens of reasons why they’re necessary right off the top of your head.

-But there’s even more to work scheduling than meets the eye — so let’s get right into the benefits you can reap if you invest some time in creating an employee schedule.
+But there’s even more to work scheduling than meets the eye — so let’s get right into the benefits of investing some time in creating an employee schedule.

 Work scheduling ensures efficient operation

-When employees understand their work hours and their responsibilities, as well as the location of their work (in case they perform fieldwork), they are in the position to maximize their productivity.
+When employees understand their work hours and responsibilities, as well as their work location (in case they perform fieldwork), they are in a position to maximize their productivity.

 Work scheduling helps plan work according to employee availability

-This is usually achieved when the manager takes into account employee attendance, their expected work hours, and requests for PTO
+This is usually achieved when the manager takes into account employee attendance, their expected work hours, and time off requests.

 💡 Clockify Pro Tip